sansmoraxz/webnngo-demo/README.md

 For chromium browsers you may do it through `chrome://flags/#web-machine-learning-neural-network` and change the value to `Enabled`.
 It is not yet available in firefox though.

+GPU is running in Windows 11 or Linux (with WebGPU enabled).
+Otherwise it will fallback to using CPU.

 ### Conclusion:

 WebNN API is still WIP and not yet available to all browsers.
 Check and enable necessary flags in your browser to test the WebNN API (if available).